apify/actor-whitepaper/README.md

 import { Actor } from 'apify';

 // TODO: Ondra's razor - We should instantiate new object,
-//  to avoid require-time side-effects
+//  to avoid require-time side-effects.

 const input = await Actor.getInput();
 console.log(input.option1);